 Grapefruit interferes with proteins in the small intestine and liver that normally break down many medications.

-Eating grapefruit or drinking grapefruit juice while taking these medications can lead to higher levels in your blood — and more side effects.
+Eating grapefruit or drinking grapefruit juice while taking these medications can lead to higher levels of them in your blood — and more side effects.

 With some drugs, with even small amounts of grapefruit can cause severe side effects.
 Therefore, the combination should be avoided.